danielsomerfield/go-strong-auth-plugin/readme.md

 TODO
 ----
+- make script smarter about finding Go CD host to connect to
 - delete docker image when finished with e2e test
 - strong default algorithm, keysize, and iteration count, if not specified
 - more flexible hash algorithm configuration